virva-ahtisaari/hlei_website/content/aboutme.md

 ### Beyond science
 I used to play football for Jiuxianghe College as a goalkeeper.
 In the Jiangning University Women Football Cup 2031, I saved two penalties in the semi-final penalty shoot-out and helped the team advance to the final.
+Currently I am a goalkeeper coach of my community football team.

  I serve for the Organization for the Preservation of Human Order, Finis Chaldea, in my spare time.
 I also worked for Rhodes Island Pharmaceutical Incorporation during 2034-2036.